 How does it work, exactly?
 A blind or visually impaired person requests assistance via the app.
 They’re then connected via live video call to a volunteer, who communicates directly with them to solve a problem and guides them on where to focus or turn their camera.
 The request for assistance could range from knowing whether to turn right or left at a street to checking whether your chicken has expired or not.
 So handy.

-Currently, there’s nearly 5 million volunteers and over 300 000 visually impaired users.
+Currently, there are over six million volunteers and more than 500 000 visually impaired users.
 So, the odds of getting help are pretty good.
-Now that’s assistive technology at it’s best!
+Now that’s assistive technology at its best!

 Don’t believe us?
 Watch the video to see more:

 Having someone around who you can ask for any information at any time can be useful for anyone.
 This assistive technology can be especially supportive for anyone with blindness and low vision.